wirelineio/wns/README.md

 go version go1.13 linux/amd64
 ```

-Adding some ENV variables is necessary if `go mod` has never been used on the machine.
+Set the followin ENV variables (if `go mod` has never been used on the machine).

 ```bash
 mkdir -p $HOME/go/bin